course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 2. Run some analysis
 3. Present results in a final pdf generated using LaTeX

+##Literature/Motivation:

 ## Research question(s):

 *How is the market affected in populair student cities in Europe by the start of the Academic year?*
-- How are the Air B&B prices affected?
+- How are the Air BnB prices affected?
 Do they go up or down?
 - Does the amount of rented out B&B's go change?
 - Are the reviews affected?
 - Is there a difference in price change between professional hosts and ordinary ones?